How often should I replace my bedding?

 If your bedding has pilling (small bobbles of rough fabric on the surface) or stained or just thin and worn then it is probably past time for a change.
 Washing, tumble drying and perhaps ironing, obviously take their toll on all your bedding and if you adhere to the guide lines about changing your sheets etc. every week to ten days then that’s a lot of laundry and a lot of wear and tear on your bedding on a regular basis.

 Deciding how often to change bedding will depend on a few different factors.
-If you have a bed wetter or someone who perspires a lot at night then the extra washing will mean a shorter life for your bedding, also if you sleep naked or with a partner then that will typically mean more sheet changing and shorten the life span of your bedding.
+If you perspire a lot at night then extra washing will mean a shorter life for your bedding, also if you sleep naked or with a partner then that will typically mean more sheet changing and shorten the life span of your bedding.
 Don't be fooled into thinking less laundering will extend the life span of your bedding, because it won't.

 Dead skin and natural body oils are left in our beds every night and these are a feast for bed bugs and fleas.
 Once you have these in your bed they will reduce the longevity of your bedding, not to mention they are bad for your health, as you'll have to use higher temperature washes to eliminate them.